Skip to main content

 Meaning

-Black Tourmaline is the ultimate shield of protection — a dense, grounding crystal that deflects negative energy, transmutes toxicity, and creates an impenetrable boundary between you and harmful influences.
+Black Tourmaline is a dense, grounding crystal that deflects negative energy and creates a firm boundary between you and harmful influences.

 Primary Healing Properties